spraakbanken/sparv-pipeline/docs/developers-guide/writing-plugins.md

-# Writing Sparv modules
-- Explain the most important classes and util functions
-- List annotators (decorators), their options and what they are used for
-- When should you use the SparvError class?

-## Importer module

-## Exporter module

 # Writing Plugins
 Writing a Sparv plugin is not much different from writing a Sparv module.
 The main difference is that the code for a plugin is not stored together with the core Sparv code.
 Instead it usually lives in a separate repository.
 Reasons for